Prefill-Decode Disaggregation (PD)#

 Standard inference pods run both prefill and decode on a single GPU.
 They serve as overflow capacity when:

-• The request’s prompt length falls outside all configured buckets.
+• The request’s prompt length falls outside all configured PD buckets.

 • You want a gradual migration path (run standard inference pods alongside disaggregated pairs).